DTT2411/CI-Portfolio-Project-1/README.md

 - W3C HTML Validator (https://validator.w3.org/#validate_by_input) was utilised extensively during testing.
 - W3C CSS Validator (https://jigsaw.w3.org/css-validator/#validate_by_input) was also used during testing.
 - Autoprefixer (https://autoprefixer.github.io/) was used to ensure portability of styles across different browsers.
+- Used contrast checker (https://webaim.org/resources/contrastchecker/) to check the viability of the colour scheme.

 ### Media
 - Images were sourced from Pexels (https://www.pexels.com/) and Pixabay (https://pixabay.com/).
 All images used within the site are free-use, no royalties.